|Nutrition Facts (per serving)|

 Place the finished purses on a clean plate.
 Continue making the purses in this way until all the filling has been used up.

-Pour oil into a wok or small frying pan, so that oil is at least 1 inch deep.
+Pour oil into a wok or small frying pan, so that oil is at least 1-inch deep.
 Heat over medium-high heat.
 When oil forms moving lines across the bottom of the pan, try dipping in the corner of a wonton wrapper.
 If the oil starts to sizzle around the wrapper, it's ready for frying.
 If nothing happens, wait another minute and try again.

 Before serving, tie each purse with a chive.
 You have to do this carefully, or the chive with snap.
-I find it helps to tie the chive first, then slip it over the top of the purse.
+We find it helps to tie the chive first, then slip it over the top of the purse.

 Serve the purses with Thai sweet chili sauce for dipping.